 Do paintballs wash off clothes?

-How much do paintballs hurt on bare skin?
+How much do paintball gun hurt on bare skin?

 Paintballs are made from gelatin and therefore only cause superficial injuries when fired at a person’s skin.
-As such, there is no risk of injury from a single ball hitting the body or face at normal speeds (under 200 feet per second).
-If the shot hits someone directly in the eye then it may cause an abrasion but this is unlikely unless you are wearing goggles (which are mandatory in most leagues).
+As such, there is no risk of injury from a single ball hitting the body or face at normal speeds.
+If the shot hits someone directly in the eye, then it may cause an abrasion.
+But this is unlikely unless you are wearing goggles (which are mandatory in most leagues).

 There are many factors that determine how much paintball gun hurt, while some of them are big others small.
 But keep in mind that it’s the speed at which the BBs hits your body that will determine how much hurt you will feel.
 You still need to use your head when you play.
 Be sure to wear eye protection if you don’t want paintballs cutting up your skin.

 to that end.
 Here are some things you need to know about paintball.
 Paintball can be very dangerous if you don’t use the proper safety precautions.
 When you’re playing paintball, make sure that your goggles are secure so that no paintballs can get inside them.
 If there’s a gap between the goggle frame and your face, then it will allow the paintballs to enter into your eyes.